peterklipfel/personal_site_hugo/content/blog/gene_transfer_in_plants.md

 date: 2020-01-17T22:24:10-07:00
 draft: false
 tags: ["biology"]
-summary: "Inserting genes into plants is how we get GMOs and other cool plants"
+description: "Inserting genes into plants is how we get GMOs and other cool plants"
 ---

 # Overview